A Few Useful Photo Tips

 Lifestyle photos are great.
 Capture what they do, whether in the home, garden or playing pickle ball.

 Fill the frame.
 Facial lines can be important markers.
 Nevertheless, a softening of those lines may be appreciated.
 Softening can be done by applying Gaussian Blur in Photoshop or decreasing clarity in the RAW (both Photoshop and Lightroom have the same RAW editing engine).
-TIP: Even if working on a jpg file that is not RAW, the RAW editor can be accessed by clicking on the "filter" menu and clicking on the RAW editor.
+TIP: Even if working on a jpg file that is not RAW, the RAW editor can be accessed by clicking on the top "filter" menu and clicking on the RAW editor.

-Black and white conversion for the finished product is often preferred for elderly subjects, especially if clothing choices do not provide desired expectations.
+Black and white conversion for the finished image is often preferred for elderly subjects, especially if clothing choices do not provide desired expectations.
 Untraditional special effects such as "lomography" can be applied (free tutorials available on the Internet) in post-processing.
 Contemporary experimenters may be excited about using modern techniques, but they are not usually appreciated by traditionalists in the aging community.

 If using desaturation for creating black and white, try only 90-95% and leave a small amount of color in the image.
 Wonderful results can be obtained by using NIK software's "Silver Effects" setting.